Herod Antipas: Exile and death

 Antipas' fall from power was due to Caligula and to his own nephew Agrippa, brother of Herodias.
-When Agrippa fell into debt during the reign of Tiberius despite his connections with the imperial family, Herodias persuaded Antipas to provide for him, but the two men quarrelled and Agrippa departed.
+When Agrippa fell into debt during the reign of Tiberius despite his connections with the imperial family, Herodias persuaded Antipas to provide for him, but the two men quarrelled, and Agrippa departed.
 After Agrippa was heard expressing to his friend Caligula his eagerness for Tiberius to die and leave room for Caligula to succeed him, he was imprisoned.
-When Caligula finally became emperor in 37 AD, he not only released his friend but granted him rule of Philip's former tetrarchy (slightly extended), with the title of king.
+When Caligula became emperor in 37, he released his friend and granted him rule of Philip's former tetrarchy (slightly extended), with the title of king.

 Josephus relates that Herodias, jealous at Agrippa's success, persuaded Antipas to ask Caligula for the title of king for himself.
-However, Agrippa simultaneously presented the emperor with a list of charges against the tetrarch: allegedly, he had conspired against Tiberius with Sejanus (executed in 31 AD) and was now plotting against Caligula with Artabanus.
+However, Agrippa simultaneously presented the emperor with a list of charges against the tetrarch: allegedly, he had conspired against Tiberius with Sejanus (executed in 31) and was plotting against Caligula with King Artabanus.
 As evidence, Agrippa noted that Antipas had a stockpile of weapons sufficient for 70,000 men.
 Hearing Antipas' admission to this last charge, Caligula decided to believe the allegations of conspiracy.
-In the summer of 39 AD, Antipas' money and territory were turned over to Agrippa, while Antipas was exiled.
-His place of exile is described by Josephus in Antiquities as Lugdunum, a city in Gaul, and as Spain in Wars of the Jews.
+In the summer of 39, Antipas' money and territory were turned over to Agrippa, while Antipas was exiled.
+His place of exile is described by Josephus in Antiquities as Lugdunum, a city in Gaul, and as Hispania in The Wars of the Jews.
 There are two places in France that claim to be the place of exile: Lyon (Lugdunum) and Saint-Bertrand-de-Comminges (Lugdunum Convenae), on the Spanish border.
 Antipas died in exile.
 The 3rd-century historian Cassius Dio seems to imply that Caligula had him killed, but this is usually treated with skepticism by modern historians.